CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 #### This document provides information about, and links to, key data resources for the CMU+CMoA Teenie Harris Archive Analysis Project.

+Large (>1MB) data files linked herein are hosted at [Google Cloud Storage](https://console.cloud.google.com/storage/browser/teenieharris).
 The majority of the resources described here are of two main types:
 * JSON, TSV and other text files that provide numeric and label descriptions of the content of photos (such as the coordinates of faces, identified object tags, etcetera).
 * PNG image files and NPY (Numpy) binary archives of images, which contain pixelwise information about corresponding photographs (such as estimates of an image's depth, saliency, etc.).

 <img src="photos/png640/15974.png" alt="Woman with Elephant by Teenie Harris" height="320"/><br />
-*Woman with Elephant* (Box 100, Image #15974) by Charles 'Teenie' Harris
+*Woman in leotard posing with elephant, possibly for a circus* (Box 100, Image #15974) by Charles 'Teenie' Harris, c.
+1950-1970 (© Carnegie Museum of Art, Charles “Teenie” Harris Archive, [2001.35.8192](https://collection.cmoa.org/objects/afb9ec17-bb48-440b-92d4-8f747ef0b83e))

 ---